camarguinho/eda-challenge/README.md

 ### Containerization and deployment in OpenShift

-Next part of the challenge, once the Quarkus Application is coded and is accepting requests locally, you should package it and deploy it to the provided the OpenShift Cluster.
+Next part of the challenge, once the Quarkus Application is coded and is accepting requests locally, you should package it and deploy it to the provided OpenShift Cluster.
 For that, we recommend using the [Quarkus OpenShift extension](https://quarkus.io/guides/deploying-to-openshift).
 This extension offers the ability to generate OpenShift resources.
 Once the resources have been generated, you can deploy them by running the command `oc apply -f path_to_file`.